Fabio D'Andrea: Early life and education

 D'Andrea was born in Cambridgeshire.
 His mother is English, though born and brought up in India, and his Father is Italian, having moved to the UK when he was young.

 At age five he began having piano lessons with a local teacher and soon after started to learn to play the violin and double bass.
 At age ten he joined the Peterborough Cathedral Choir as a chorister and joined the choir on a tour of the United States, providing the opportunity to perform in Disney's Epcot Centre and his first experience of a professional engagement.

 He continued his education, studying music at King's College London, specialising in composition.
-While there he establishing a rich heritage in composition, studying under George Benjamin, who in turn studied under Olivier Messiaen, who studied under Paul Dukas, leaving with both a First bachelor's degree in Music and a Masters in Music.
+While there he establishing a rich heritage in composition, studying under George Benjamin, who in turn studied under Olivier Messiaen, who studied under Paul Dukas, leaving with both a first-class bachelor's degree in music, and a master's in music.